ehumairsaeed/Threat-Eyee/README.md

 ## ✨ Credits

-Made with ❤️ by a cybersecurity enthusiast during the **HACKHAZARDS ‘25** hackathon.
+Made with ❤️ by a cybersecurity enthusiast